While recorded (or "automated") webinars are an exciting development, they’re not “superior” to live webinars.

 That’s a heck of a deal, and it can have a heck of an effect on the size of your email list.

 If you slip up during a live webinar — flub your delivery, get stumped by a question, set something on fire — there’s no way to undo it.
-But with automated webinars, you can treat the recording like any other video.
+But with recorded webinars, you can treat the recording like any other video.
 You can do multiple takes.
 You can edit.
 You can integrate more complex multimedia without worrying about the transitions.

 There’s all the room in the world for error, because no one needs to see the errors.
 You can create a smooth, engaging presentation with way higher production values and much better rhythm and timing.